Code Of Business Ethics And Conduct

 Business entertainment should be appropriate for the position the employee occupies within the Company and clearly intended to facilitate business objectives.
 For example, a person offering cultural tickets must plan to attend the event as well.

 As a general rule and whereas it is customary in Georgia, business entertainment and hospitality in the form of meals is appropriate, as long as it is modest, infrequent, and to the extent possible on a reciprocal basis.

-Generally, gifts, meals, entertainment or other benefits are not appropriate for government officials, and Georgian Airways’ policy is to avoid even the appearance of impropriety.
-Before extending any invitations, considering gifts or other steps that could be viewed as providing economic benefits to government officials, employees should consult with the Compliance Officer.
+Generally, gifts, meals, entertainment or other benefits are not appropriate for public officials, and Georgian Airways’ policy is to avoid even the appearance of impropriety.
+Before extending any invitations, considering gifts or other steps that could be viewed as providing economic benefits to public officials, employees should consult with the Compliance Officer.

 The following gifts are fully permitted to be given to the official without the consultation with the Compliance Officer:

 · Company‐approved advertising items of nominal value (such as pens, caps,

 · Coffee and other non‐alcoholic beverages offered during a business meeting.